vaishsr005/Image_Classification_Transfer_Learning/README.md

 **Result**
 ------------
-- Currently, this model has a predictive accuracy of 72.5%.
+- This model has a predictive accuracy of 92.5%, Precision is 92.69% and F1 Score is 0.9253.

 **Libraries and Tools**
 -----------------------